erebe/wstunnel/README.md

 ```
 wstunnel -D 8888 ws://myRemoteHost:8080
 ```
-This command will create a sock5 server listenning only on loopback interface on port 8888 and will forwards traffic
+This command will create a sock5 server listenning only on loopback interface on port 8888 and will forwards traffic.

 Ex: With firefox you can setup a proxy using this tunnel by settings in networking preferences 127.0.0.1:8888 and selecting socks5 proxy

+### When behind a corporate proxy
 An other useful example is when you want to bypass an http proxy (a corporate proxy for example) The most reliable way to do it is to use wstunnel  as described below